The CBA Difference

 Students are pattern seekers and program builders

-Project-Based Learning is built around crucial, grade-level standards formed across all subject areas.
+Project-Based Learning is built around crucial, grade-level standards across all subject areas.

 Each project is built around an open-ended, driving question that students use to form their explorations and investigations.

-Students dive into an extended timeline and process of asking questions, using resources, and developing answers.
+Students dive into an extended timeline and process of asking questions, using resources, and developing solutions.

-Students build experiences critical to future education and career performance, such as team collaboration, critical thinking skills, innovation, and creativity.
+Students build skills critical to future education and career performance, such as team collaboration, critical thinking, innovation, and creativity.

-With Teacher supervision and guided development, students are allowed to make decisions on their time, product, and how they work together.
+With teacher supervision and guided development, students are allowed to make decisions about their time, product, and how they work together.

 Students share new knowledge with those outside of the classroom by presenting their solutions and findings in a public forum or medium.

-At CBA, we use standards-based grading which focuses on student mastery of state and national standards.
-Students have opportunities to demonstrate their learning in multiple ways, through a variety of assessments and projects, and to show their growth over time.
+We use standards-based grading to focus on student mastery of state and national standards.
 Students and parents receive detailed feedback showing their progress with each skill, not just an average grade for each subject.
-At the high school level, our standards-based grading scale is translated into a GPA and transcript that will be recognized by colleges and universities.
+At the high school level, our standards-based grading scale is translated into a GPA and transcript for colleges and universities.

 A beginner’s knowledge with lots of room for growth and learning but little to no evidence that shows understanding.